stuckinsnow/stuckinsnow/README.md

 # Hello 👋, I'm Philip

 A full stack software engineer at [polymuse.tech](https://polymuse.tech/) & also currently working on a large ecommerce project.
 Outside of work, I'm studying a bachelors in Computer Science with plans to follow up with a masters at Georgia Tech.

-I pivoted to tech in 2023 after graduating a bootcamp; previously, I managed Vancouver's largest dog hotel, and I've put 40,000 hours into competing in FPS games at a professional level.
-Development has a lot of similarities with gaming, with the communication of management, so it fits very well!
+My full-time journey into development began in 2023, after completing a bootcamp.
+Before that, I managed Vancouver’s largest dog hotel and also dedicated over 40,000 hours to competing in FPS games at a professional level.
+The transition to software development has felt natural; it combines the logic of gaming with the communication honed in management.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=stuckinsnow&label=Profile%20views&color=0e75b6&style=flat" alt="stuckinsnow" /> </p>